PooryaAghaomidi/PyTorch-template/README.md

 # MNIST Image Classification with PyTorch OOP

-This repository contains a template for an MNIST image classification project using PyTorch and an object-oriented programming (OOP) approach.
+This repository contains a template for deep learning projects using PyTorch with object-oriented programming (OOP) approach.
+MNIST image classification has been done as a sample project.
 The structure is designed to be reusable for future deep learning projects.

 ## Table of Contents